jfernandez/submarine/README.markdown

 # Submarine

-Submarine is a rewrite of the DHH's AccountLocation plugin.
-You can set the subdomain AR model and column instead of having to use the Account model.

-It also has support for subdomains in a development environment, something AccountLocation lacked.
+Submarine was built upon DHH's [Account Location](http://dev.rubyonrails.org/svn/rails/plugins/account_location/) plugin.
+It gives you a set of protected methods that use the subdomain as a way of identifying the current scope.
+These methods allow you to easily produce URLs that match this style and to get the current subdomain from a request.
+Submarine includes support for subdomains in a development environment running on localhost.

 ## Localhost Setup (OSX 10.5)